dwightjack/vue-types/packages/docs/guide/installation.md

 ## Production build

 Vue.js does not validate components' props when used in a production build.
-If you're using a bundler such as Webpack or rollup, you can shrink VueTypes file size by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
-To achieve that result, VueTypes ships with a `vue-types/shim` module that can be used as alias in production builds.
+Using a bundler such as Webpack or Rollup, you can shrink VueTypes file size by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
+VueTypes ships with a `vue-types/shim` module that can be used as an alias in production builds to achieve that result.

 ::: danger NOTE
 Note that all validation functions in the shim version (including `validateType` and `VueTypes.utils.validate`) always return `true`.